eclipse/epsilon-website/mkdocs/docs/doc/articles/release-tasks/index.md

 These tasks are automated by a [shell script](https://git.eclipse.org/c/epsilon/org.eclipse.epsilon.git/plain/releng/org.eclipse.epsilon.releng/new_version_tasks.sh).
 Please check this before the release.
 The main thing you'll need to check are the `OldVersion` and `NewVersion` variables.
 There are two ways this can be run, but in any case, it needs to be run from the CI server.
 One way is to uncomment the `NEW VERSION` stage in the Jenkinsfile at the root of the repository, then push to trigger it.
 The other way is to run the [release-logistics](https://ci.eclipse.org/epsilon/job/release-logistics/) Jenkins job.
 Of course, you should check what is being run first, since if anything is deleted or overwritten, it can't be undone.
 Login to the CI and then you can check what is being run in [Configure](https://ci.eclipse.org/epsilon/job/release-logistics/configure).
 Scroll down to Build and check the Execute shell task, making sure it's the same as that in the shell script in the repo (or whichever looks correct).

+### Creating a new version in the Oomph installer

+The `releng/org.eclipse.epsilon.releng/epsilonUse.setup` should be updated with the new version.
+You can copy the Interim version and rename it to the release.
+The ordering of Product Versions should always be the latest release at the top, then Interim, then older versions.
+Whichever is at the top will be the default when users try to install Epsilon using Oomph.
+Of course, the properties for the new version should be changed to match (e.g. the name, description and update site).
+Check these carefully.
+A version of Eclipse should also be hard-coded, rather than relying on the latest update site, so pick whichever is the latest Eclipse release and use that.

 ### Build and release to Maven Central